Icelandic summer is calling you for an adventure. | Check this out!

 Fimmvorduhals hiking trail in the mountains

-First and the most popular is the Fimmvörðuháls trail.
+The first and most popular is the Fimmvörðuháls trail.

-This trail can be done in one day or two days depending mainly on if you wish to stay the night.
+This trail can be completed in one day or two days, depending mainly on if you wish to stay the night.
 The day tour is often nicknamed The Þórsmörk Volcano hike and starts in Reykjavík going from Þórsmörk Valley up to the Fimmvörðuháls, to visit the newly formed craters Magni and Móði and back down, it is about 14 km.

-Second is hiking the actual Eyjafjallajökull glacier.
-This was a pretty popular trail before the eruption but since the glacier shrunk quite a bit during the eruption the trail has gotten less attention.
+The second option is hiking the actual Eyjafjallajökull Glacier.
+This was a pretty popular trail before the eruption but since the glacier shrunk quite a bit during the eruption, the trail has gotten less attention.
 This trek is considered challenging and should only be done by experienced hikers with a guide.

 group hiking on Eyjafjallajokull glacier in Iceland

-Iceland is often nicknamed as the land of ice and fire, the fire being from the volcanic activity found across the country.
-Many don’t know this but when Eyjafjallajokull volcano started erupting in 2010 Icelanders were just as surprised as the rest of the world.
+Iceland is often nicknamed the land of ice and fire, the fire being from the volcanic activity found across the country.
+Many don’t know this but when Eyjafjallajökull volcano started erupting in 2010, Icelanders were just as surprised as the rest of the world.

 Katla Volcano